 9. Gender bias

 Definition.
 When giving feedback, individuals tend to focus more on the personality and attitudes of women and feminine-presenting individuals.
 Contrarily, they focus more on the behaviors and accomplishments of men and masculine-presenting individuals.

 Priya Sundararajan, Culture Amp’s Senior Data Scientist, reviewed 25,000 peer feedback statements across a performance cycle of nearly 1,500 employees.
 She discovered the following:

 - For male employees, peer feedback provided by both male and female reviewers tends to focus equally on work- and personality phrasing (for example, “Nick should gain more technical expertise in nonparametric ML models”).

 - Female employees, on the other hand, are nearly 1.4x more likely to receive personality phrases from male reviewers (such as “Sue is a great team player and very easy to work with’) and less likely to receive work-related phrases”.)

 Gender biases like these exacerbate gender bias, growth/promotion opportunities, and the pay gap.

 Example of gender bias.
-Imagine there are two employees - Nick and Susan - who are up for promotions.
+Imagine two employees - Nick and Susan - are up for promotions.
 They’re both highly qualified, have similar years of experience, and received many positive accolades.
 They also received constructive feedback from their managers that needs to be taken into account for the promotion: